 All investigators and key personnel who participate in the design and/or the conduct of animal use research must be appropriately trained in the care and humane use of animal subjects.

-All personnel must complete the below highlighted modules before the IACUC provides approval.
-UMBC uses two sources of training, on two different training sites.
-Follow instructions below.
-For more information, general UMBC animal care and use information can be found on the UMBC IACUC Page.
+All personnel must complete the below highlighted modules before the IACUC provides approval for a new protocol or amendment.
+Or before new personal are added to a protocol in KUALI.
+UMBC Department of Research Protection uses CITI for all its training concerning animal protocols.
+Follow instructions below For more information, general UMBC animal care and use information can be found on the UMBC IACUC Page.
 UMBC may accept evidence of training (e.g. certificate of completion) from another institution.
 Please forward these documents to email@example.com for review.

 Questions or issues regarding training?
 Click this link: Research compliance feedback and reporting research concerns.